patty345/project-mgmt/README.md

 ## Installation

-- Clone this repo to local maching
+- Clone this repo to local machine

 - run npm install to get all the dependencies